taunsquared/taunsquared.github.io/_pages/tag-archive.md

 ---
 layout: archive
-permalink: /scribbles/tags/
+permalink: /tags/
 title: "scribbles"
 author_profile: true
 ---

 Bits of this and that.
+Posts are grouped by tags below.

 {% include group-by-array collection=site.posts field="tags" %}